Kratzen: Playing

 The following rules are taken from kartenspiele.net, the source recommended by Geiser.

 The game is in two phases.
-In the first phase, players may not drop out and they contribute an ante or antes to the pot.
+In the first phase, players may not drop out and they contribute an ante to the pot.
 In the second phase, the aim is to win the contents of the pot, but players may drop out for an individual hand if they think they are unlikely to take the minimum number of tricks.

 First phase – Muss

 The first deal is a 'force' or Muss i.e. everyone has to participate; there is no option to 'drop out'.
 Each player pays an ante into the pot; the dealer pays double.
-The dealer shuffles and offer the pack to rearhand to cut.
-Rearhand cuts and shows the bottom card of the top packet.
+The dealer shuffles and offer the pack to the right to be cut.
+The cutter cuts and shows the bottom card of the top packet.
 If it is the Weli, a Sow or a Seven, the cutter looks at the bottom card of the lower packet.
 Play now proceeds as follows, depending on the cards revealed: